|

 etc.) to include them on the roster of job-seekers under the EPS by presenting the recommendation letter and will be allowed

-※ The Korean government will ask sending countries to include the departers in question on
+to re-enter Korea after a grace period. ※ The Korean government will ask sending countries to include the departers in question on

 the 2005 roster of job-seekers without fail.